-The Portuguese capital of the north, Porto, has long since been a destination for wine lovers due to its world-renowned Port wine.
-This charming and romantic riverside city is often overlooked as a top family travel destination.
-However, there is so much to see and explore in and around the city for families, it’s an ideal destination for a Portugal family vacation.
-Here are 10 amazing things to do in Porto with kids.
+The capital of Northern Portugal, Porto, has long since been a destination for wine lovers due to its world-renowned Port wine.
+This charming and romantic riverside city is often overlooked as a top family travel destination in Europe.
+However, there is so much to see and explore in and around the city for families, it’s an ideal destination for a Portugal family vacation or a European city break.
+Here are 15 amazing things to do in Porto with kids.

-What Not to Miss in Porto with kids
+What to do in Porto Portugal with kids

 This activity is perfect for adults and children alike.
-While central Porto is pretty compact and easy to explore on foot, the city has steep streets leading down to the riverfront from downtown Porto.
+While central Porto is pretty compact and easy to explore on foot, the city has steep streets leading down to the riverfront.

 What better way to see the city than by hopping onto a city sightseeing bus?
-The kids will love exploring Porto on an open-top bus, taking in all the sights and sounds the city has to offer.
+Kids will love exploring Porto on an open-top bus, taking in all the sights and sounds of the city.
 There are several operators who offer sightseeing bus tours, each covering different routes.
 Passes are usually valid for one or two days, and may include a river cruise and/or additional discounts.

 2. Douro River cruise

 Another Porto family friendly activity that everyone loves is taking a river cruise along the Douro river.
-This offers a completely different perspective of the city and the surrounding regions.
+This wine region is a UNESCO World Heritage Site that showcases the unique history of the port industry in Portugal.
+This boat ride offers a completely different perspective of the city and the surrounding regions.

 This will no doubt be a fun-filled family day out exploring the beautiful Douro landscape and sights.

 Yes, it’s true!
-Why not take the kids to visit the beautiful Harry Potter bookstore in Porto, Livraria Lello?
+Why not take the kids to visit the beautiful one of the most beautiful bookstores in Porto, Livraria Lello?
 Although the bookstore dates to 1880, it moved to its current location in 1906.
 As you browse through this tiny shop, you can admire the incredibly detailed wooden interiors as well as the gorgeous spiral staircase which has become somewhat of an Instagram photo sensation.

 Everyone who visits Portugal instantly falls in love with the traditional Portuguese tilework.
 These decorative tiles, known as Azulejos, are used to decorate both the interiors and exteriors of many homes and buildings throughout the country.